 A. The text of the digital resource is available to Pass

 assistive technology that allows the user to

 enable text-to-speech (TTS) functionality.

-Additional Information: Text was converted to speech without a problem
+Additional Information: Ch.
+1 and 2.

-pages: 1-10.
+enable text-to-speech (TTS) functionality.
+Ch.
+1 and 2.